-- 4.3.1 The student shall first present their complaint informally to the person against whom the complaint exists. - 4.3.2 If the student refuses to meet informally with the person against whom the complaint exists, the student is free to pursue the issue through the appropriate department chair, director, manager or coordinator.
+4.3.1 The student shall first present their complaint informally to the person against whom the complaint exists.

-- 4.3.3 The appropriate Administrator will convene a meeting with the grievant and the person that the grievance was filed against. - 4.3.4 If the matter is not then resolved, the student may request the formal grievance procedure.
-Prior to requesting a formal grievance procedure, the grievant must see either the department chair, director, manager or coordinator of the appropriate area.
+- 4.3.2 If the student refuses to meet informally with the person against whom the complaint exists, - 4.3.3 the student is free to pursue the issue through the appropriate Department Chair or Director - 4.3.4 The appropriate Administrator will convene a meeting with the grievant and the person that the grievance was filed against. - 4.3.5 If the matter is not then resolved, the student may request the formal grievance procedure.
+Prior to requesting a formal grievance procedure, the grievant must see either the Department Chair or Director of the appropriate area.

-4.3.5 Level - II - Formal Action
+4.3.6 Level - II - Formal Action

-- 4.3.5.1 The grievant will complete all steps in the informal procedure prior to filing the written formal grievance. - 4.3.5.2 The grievant will submit to the Department Chair a written statement of the complaint citing the regulation or institutional policy which allegedly has been violated, including all supporting facts and the desired solution sought by the grievant.
-Additionally, the grievant will provide the Department Chair with their current mailing address, email address and telephone number. - 4.3.5.3 The person against whom the grievance is directed will be requested to submit to the Department Chair a written response to the allegations within ten (10) working days after the filing date. - 4.3.5.4 Within ten (10) working days after receipt of the response, the Student Grievance Committee will be established as follows: - Chair of the Academic Affairs Committee (or designee).
+- 4.3.6.1 The grievant will complete all steps in the informal procedure prior to filing the written formal grievance. - 4.3.6.2 The grievant will submit to the appropriate Department Chair or Director a written statement of the complaint citing the regulation or institutional policy which allegedly has been violated, including all supporting facts and the desired solution sought by the grievant.
+Additionally, the grievant will provide the Department Chair or Director with their current mailing address, email address and telephone number. - 4.3.6.3 The person against whom the grievance is directed will be requested to submit to the Department Chair or Director a written response to the allegations within ten (10) working days after the filing date. - 4.3.6.4 Within ten (10) working days after receipt of the response, the Student Grievance Committee will be established as follows: - Chair of the Academic Affairs Committee (or designee).
 The Chair will not be from the affected area. - A member of the faculty or staff of Phillips - The grievant